 The final traditional Ligurian lunch coordinated by Luisa Puppo displayed a selection of vegetable savoury pies, hearty minestrone Genovese, trenette with pesto, potatoes and green beans and a glass of Pigato, the pleasantly aromatic indigenous white wine from the Riviera di Ponente.

-We hope you had a nice trip back home, Fiona – Genoa’s smile along with you!
+Hope you had a nice trip back home, Fiona – Genoa’s smile along with you!